Communist Party of Great Britain (Provisional Central Committee): Policies

 The party has been involved in a rethinking of the class nature of the former Soviet Union.
 Despite its origins in the New Communist Party of Britain, The Leninist advanced sharp criticisms of the Soviet Union and the Eastern Bloc countries while strongly opposing movements it considered to be in support of capitalism.
 Today, leading member Jack Conrad calls these societies forms of "bureaucratic socialism" in a view strongly influenced by Hillel Ticktin and the Critique journal while Mike Macnair argues that the Soviet Union was a peasant based society frozen in transition from feudalism to capitalism.
 However, the CPGB (PCC) does not formally endorse any particular theoretical analysis of the Soviet Union.

 During the Kosovo War of the late 1990s, the party supported the ethnic-Albanian Kosovo Liberation Army (KLA) and supports the complete secession of Kosovo from Serbia.
-The party refers to the Serbian province as Kosova, the Albanian and Ottoman Turkish name for Kosovo.
+The party refers to Kosovo as Kosova, the Albanian and Ottoman Turkish name for Kosovo.

 The party formerly listed the abolition of the age of consent among its immediate demands, with alternative legislation to protect children from sexual abuse.
 In 2021 it amended this demand: "Young people are entitled to develop their sexual lives free from parental, police or religious control.
 We favour legislation which protects children and young people from sexual exploitation by those who are substantially older than them, especially by those in authority over them."